Kami (2008 film)

-Kami is a 2008 Malaysian drama film directed by Effendee Mazlan and Fariza Azlina Isahak.
+Kami The Movie (English: We The Movie) is a 2008 Malaysian Malay-language coming-of-age drama film directed by Effendee Mazlan and Fariza Azlina Isahak.
 It was first released on 1 October 2008.
 The story revolves around the ups and downs of the life of five teenagers and how they cope with their surroundings.

 Plot

 The film begins following the finale of the TV series which revolves around a group of five teenagers from different backgrounds and how they cope with everyday struggles of growing up in the big city of Kuala Lumpur which struggles to remain conservative in the progressive 21st century.
 Abu runs away from the Henry Gurney School juvenile facility after getting into a fight with other inmates.
 He is then reunited with his four best friends, Ali, Lynn, Addi and Sophie who are celebrating the completion of their Sijil Pelajaran Malaysia public examination that marks the end of their school careers.

 The five of them spend their last few weeks together before they each move on to their separate adult lives.
 Lynn introduces Abu to a book called 'The Traumas of Utopia.'
 Fascinated by its poetry, Abu steals a copy from the public library.
 He also stays at Ali's place for awhile since he is not yet prepared to face his parents.
 Eventually, Abu goes home to visit his dotting mother but flees after coming face to face with his disciplinarian father.
 Abu is estranged from his father, who keeps comparing him to his dead elder brother, who was an overachiever that made their parents proud.

 Meanwhile, Abu's friends have struggles of their own as well.
 Unknown to anyone, Abu's brother was Addi's chat buddy named Vanilla Ice with whom she was falling in love with.
 Not realizing that he has been murdered, Addi is still looking for closure ever since her chat buddy disappeared.
 Abu tries to help her by introducing her to a middle-aged man pretending to be Vanilla Ice.
 Sophie's socialite mother is left by at the altar by her fiance, Jamal.
 Fearing that her daughter will leave her too, she hides Sophie's acceptance letter from a foreign university in order to keep her close.
 Lynn, who writes comics under the pseudonym Teka-Teki, decides to stop publishing her popular fanzine series, KAMI.
 Instead, she starts writing reviews for a local magazine.
 She ends up writing an unfavourable review on an up-and-coming indie band called The Disasters, which Ali is secretly a member of.
 Apart from his struggling band and his dreadful desk job at a tour agency, Ali is faced with his parents impending divorce and turns to drugs for comfort.